Franciade (poem): Plot

 The poem begins in Epirus, where its hero Francus is living a lazy life with his mother Andromache and his uncle Helenus.
 The poem claims that Francus (the new name of Astyanax) did not die (as Homer wrote in the Iliad), but that he was saved and awaits a new mission: to found France.
 Jupiter, however, hopes that Francus will give up his lazy ways and set off on his mission.
 He thus sends down Mercury to remind him of his destiny.
 Francus eventually builds ships and sets sail.
 The second book opens with the tale of Francus' journey and shipwreck.
 He lands on the island of Crete and is welcomed by Prince Dicée.
-Francus saves the prince's son from a giant, and the prince's two daughters fall in love with him.
+Francus saves the prince's son, Orée, from a giant, Phovére, and the prince's two daughters fall in love with him.
 The third book is focused on the love story between Francus and one of the sisters, Clymène, who eventually dies, whereas the fourth and final book is mainly given over to the other sister Hyante, who delivers to Francus a prophecy about how he will give travel and eventually found France.
 Most of the book thus takes place on the island of Crete, whose representation owes much both to classical sources and contemporary travel narratives.